-If you or a loved one has been injured because of a preventable medical mistake, the attorneys at McGowan, Hood & Felder, LLC want to help you obtain the justice and compensation you deserve.
+If you or a loved one has been injured because of a preventable medical mistake, the attorneys at McGowan, Hood, Felder & Phillips, LLC want to help you obtain the justice and compensation you deserve.
 To set up a free consultation with a South Carolina medical malpractice lawyer from our team, complete our contact form or simply call us today at 803-327-7800.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.